What is debt?

 - Credit control

-Pre-Action Protocol Letter and issue of Proceedings
+Pre-Action Protocol Letter

 It is vital that the pre-action protocol is complied with to avoid delays and penalties later down the line.
 The aim is to encourage early engagement and communication, avoid court proceedings if possible, and, if litigation is unavoidable, ensure matters can be dealt with efficiently.